 Gloucester Antiques Centre closure 'due to low footfall'

-The owner of Gloucester Antiques Centre, which was closed on Monday, has said not as many people have visited Gloucester Quays as was promised.
+The man who runs Gloucester Antiques Centre, which was closed on Monday, has said not as many people have visited Gloucester Quays as was promised.

-Evan Maindonald, who leases the building in Llanthony Road from Gloucester Quays, said trade levels were less than needed to pay the rent.
+Evan Maindonald, whose company leases the building in Llanthony Road from Gloucester Quays, said trade levels were less than needed to pay the rent.

 On Monday Peel Holdings, which owns Gloucester Quays, terminated the lease on the centre.